willemt/dogebox/protocol/one-folder-protocol.rst

     - send a DONTHAVE message to all our peers, only if we had a complete version of the piece before the update.
 The updated piece index is the argument for the message

+*Piece Log subset*
+This subset consists of pieces:

+    - belonging to us which have a higher mtime than the peer

+    - that the peer doesn't have

 Don't have Message
 ~~~~~~~~~~~~~~~~~~